rrmanzano/maui-bindableproperty-generator/README.md

 ````

 ## Usage - Simple implementation
-Just decorate field with the Bindable attribute.
+Just decorate the field with the Bindable attribute.

 ```csharp
     using Maui.BindableProperty.Generator.Core;